-- Develop a Diversity and Inclusion Recruitment and Retention Plan for the College. - Determine and define college/program initiatives and consider alignment of hires to map toward these goals. - Collectively establish a mindset that the College of Architecture will be a supportive, healthy, and inclusive learning environment that identifies and fosters each students greatest potential. - In collaboration with university resources, build off the strengths of our Student Success Center and identify programming that addresses the whole student.
-(Including strategies that address proposals for time management, work/life balance, effective submission deadline policies, and responsible building access.) - Promote and implement time management and work/life balance from YR1 (through effective submissions deadlines, responsible building access, etc.) - Develop a "Smart Start" opportunity to acclimate students to the College of Architecture Culture. - Review and revise Learning Culture Policy.
+- Collectively establish a mindset that the College of Architecture will be a supportive, healthy, and inclusive learning environment that identifies and fosters each students greatest potential. - In collaboration with university resources, build off the strengths of our Student Success Center and identify programming that addresses the whole student.
+(Including strategies that address proposals for time management, work/life balance, effective submission deadline policies, and responsible building access.) - Promote and implement time management and work/ life balance from YR1 (through effective submissions deadlines, responsible building access, etc.) - Develop a "Smart Start" opportunity to acclimate students to the College of Architecture Culture. - Review and revise Studio Culture Policy.